 When you are towing with the towbar, you are towing flat (flat-towed) and some vehicles were not designed to be towed this way due to the design of the transmission, which does not have transmission fluid running through when the car is not running.
 Doing so would ruin the transmission of the car.
-Cars with self-lubricating systems when the car is off is the ideal vehicle.
-The best way to know is to check the owners manual of your car and double check with the manufacturer.
+Cars with self-lubricating systems when the car is off are the ideal vehicle.
+The best way to know is to check the owner’s manual of your car and double-check with the manufacturer.

 The other option is to go with the dolly towing method, in which the front wheels are loaded and locked onto a dolly thereby preventing the front wheels where from spinning when being towed.
 Here is a video on how to load a car on a dolly.

 A pusher diesel is a type of motor that runs on diesel fuel manufactured by Cummins or Caterpillar.
 Typically they are in Class A motorhomes and have almost become synonymous with a class A motorhome, though there are many class A’s that run on gas.
 It is inaccurate to say class A is a pusher, though some Class A’s have pushers.

 This would allow you to tow a semi-trailer if you chose to.
 In relation to the RV world, this would allow you to tow an enclosed car trailer with a car and a 24-foot boat on a trailer with combined rough weights of 24,000 lbs.
 Remember this also comes down to the capacity of the hitch.
 This would still allow you to tow another 10,000 lbs!
 I’m not sure who would want to tow that much with them on a camping trip and I’m sure the cost to tow that would be quite unreal.